infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Dealing with Emotions
 ### Normalise & acknowledge emotions
-- Children can quickly understand who understands them and who cannot understand them.
+- [^7]Children can quickly understand who understands them and who cannot understand them.
 When a child has a fight and is angry with everyone, caregiver could go near and ask permission to sit nearby.
 The caregiver could say that “I can understand that you are angry and do you want to talk about it?”
 - In a study by Udayan Care, some children explained that if they had a fight or a particular situation outside the institution, they could not always share it with the staff , because they would have made a bigdeal out of it.
 - As an adult living with children, express your emotions on the child’s behavior.
 Only being patient is not the way to deal with children experiencing emotional and behavioral challenges.
 - Having conversations about others' feelings is required too as it helps the child build skills for empathy and considering different perspectives.
 Let them know that the staff is human too and not just an authoritarian figure.

 ### Stabilize emotional expressions
-- Use the language of “anger expression” (appropriate and inappropriate) instead of anger management or “controlling anger”.
+- [^7]Use the language of “anger expression” (appropriate and inappropriate) instead of anger management or “controlling anger”.
 	- Anger may have been a useful emotion for children who were abused as that emotion made them protect themselves and realize that they don’t feel safe.
 - When children are distressed or aggressive, help them to calm down and then try to have a conversation.When children are triggered (having a strong emotional and physical reaction) they do not have access to the part of the brain that helps them think rationally.
 - It is important and will be more effective if caregivers help the child stabilize emotionally by using a range of tools such as grounding or relaxation exercises before disciplining, discussing behavior corrective measures.

 ### Discuss emotions openly
-- After the child has calmed down, the staff/parent should have a conversation with the child about what made him/her angry.
+- [^7]After the child has calmed down, the staff/parent should have a conversation with the child about what made him/her angry.
 Address the anger and tell the child to express it in words.
 - If the child does not have a dialogue about the anger, it will lead to bottling up of the anger and resentment towards the adult causing defiance to follow anything that is told to the child.
 - When a staff realizes that the child is going to be aggressive and say bad things about the staff’s character, the staff can tell her/him to think about what s/he actually feels and write it down in a letter rather than trying to hurt the staff by saying nasty things.
 It may help to acknowledge the impact the child’s words are having in a manner that does not place the responsibility on the child
 - Teach the child the difference between response and reaction.